AnassDoublal/Lyrix/README.md

 # Lyrix
-A user-friendly website to view lyrics from millions of songs!
+A user-friendly website to view lyrics from millions of songs! https://anassdoublal.github.io/Lyrix/ <br/> Please read through this document as it may contain relevant information for you.

 ## APIs used
 - Spotify: https://developer.spotify.com/ -> Tracks